julianjca/juliancanderson.com/src/content/blog/pfp-nfts/index.md

 The entry points for this type of projects are relatively low (around 0,02 - 0,1 ETH) compares to Art Blocks or any other projects.
 This is the reason why people are getting into PFP projects, low barriers of entry and a high amount of gain.
 There's no better place right now to gain 10-100x besides NFTs.
 Sometimes it looks too good to be true but it's just the truth right now.

+### Pseudonymous Identity
+> Pseudonymous identities let you traverse the internet (and soon the metaverse) and create or find parts of yourself that cannot be discovered with a single identity. - https://shreyashariharan.com/2020/12/19/pseudonymous-identity/

+People have been using Anime PFP, cartoon PFP, or any other kind of random pictures as their profile pictures to stay anonymous.
+Some people want to hide their identity for their own good.
+Sometimes they are afraid of being fired because of something they posted online.
+PFP NFT is a great way to hide your real identity and I've seen a lot of people online starts appearing after they buy a certain NFT.
+Being pseudonymous can makeit easier to express things into the outside world, since people don't know who you are.
+It helps us to become the person we want to be.

+> Pseudonymous identity is the first step.
+The next step is building reputation with that identity, porting that reputation across different identities, and making a livelihood with that identity. - https://shreyashariharan.com/2020/12/19/pseudonymous-identity/

 ---

 It's hard not to think about NFT right now since it's becoming mainstream.
 A lot of people still think this is some kind of scam and it won't be here for long.
 I believe that NFT is going to stay here in the long run, but just not all of them.